Stolen bikes a constant and rampant issue in Kingston

 “It was 7 weeks later – when I finally gave up on the police pickup and put up posters locally – that the owner got her bike back.
 By that time, she had spent a considerable sum replacing the lost bicycle.
 This means the lack of checking a simple list of reported stolen and found bikes cost her about $2000.”

+Although he said the officer who responded to the initial call was helpful, he doesn’t feel police in general care very much about the issue of bike theft.
+Now he and his girlfriend keep their bikes in their dining room because that’s the only way they can trust them to be secure.

 That is advice echoed by Sophia Kudriavtsev, a volunteer mechanic at Yellow Bike Action.
-The volunteer run organization repairs and refurbishes bicycles for sale, with an emphasis on keeping bike riding affordable.
-She says herself and other volunteers always stress the importance of bike security.
+The volunteer-run organization repairs and refurbishes bicycles for sale, with an emphasis on keeping bike riding affordable.
+She says she and other volunteers always stress the importance of bike security.

 Kurdriavtsev says the shop sees a lot of clients who are victims of bike theft.
 She says bike theft is a complicated issue which is intertwined with poverty and addiction issues, especially in this past difficult year.

-"For people living on the streets or living rough, bikes can be traded like cash.
-So if someone can steal a bike and trade it for something that they need to survive day to day, it's a necessity for them.
-So when we talk about bike theft it's also really important that we talk about how to support folks who are engaging in it."
+“For people living on the streets or living rough, bikes can be traded like cash.
+So if someone can steal a bike and trade it for something that they need to survive day to day, it’s a necessity for them.
+So when we talk about bike theft it’s also really important that we talk about how to support folks who are engaging in it,” Kurdriavtsev said.

 Other victims of theft have been left with optimism from engaging with police.
 Breanne Johnson and her husband had one bike and a “G-wheel” taken from their locked garage just last week, and she was not left with the feeling that it would be a priority for police.
 They’re concerned that it will turn into a safety issue with the boldness of thieves trespassing to steal bikes.

-Some victims have been luckier with retrieving their bikes, through both police intervention and community endeavours like the Facebook group.
+Some victims have had more luck retrieving their bikes through Facebook than through intervention by police.

-Don Davies, a former detective, had his bike stolen from his shed and it was recovered from a thief who police were familiar with.
-He thinks how brazen thieves have become should be stressed as a concern and says there needs to be a joint effort between community and police to help quell this issue.
+Don Davies, a former detective, had his bike stolen from his shed and it was recovered from a known thief.
+He thinks how brazen thieves have become should be stressed as a concern and says there needs to be a joint effort between the community and police to help quell this issue.

 Yellow Bike Action’s Kudriavtsev says the issues with reunification of bikes recovered by police lies both in lack of communication of bike safety by merchants as well as inefficiency in the police registration system.